-• PL04: Professional Excellence - Upon the successful completion of the programme, students will be able to take autonomous responsibility for designing and managing programmes or projects in the field of development and humanitarian action.
-They will also understand the role of communications and leadership in the fields of development and humanitarian action.
-In addition, students will be able to communicate effectively, both verbally and in writing, the findings of their projects and papers to their peers and relevant AGDA stakeholders.
+Program Learning Outcomes QF Emirates (Level 9) PLO 4: Professional Excellence - Upon the successful completion of the programme, students will be able to take au-tonomous responsibility for designing and managing programmes or projects in the field of development and humanitarian action.
+They will also understand the role of communications and leadership in the fields of development and hu-manitarian action.
+In addition, students will be able to communicate effectively, both verbally and in writing, the find-ings of their projects and papers to their peers and relevant AGDA stakeholders.
+Aspects of Competence Autonomy and responsibility • can function autonomously and/ or take responsibility for managing professional practices, work, processes or systems, or learning contexts that are highly complex, unpredictable and unfamiliar, and require new strategic approaches and/or intervention or conceptual abstract solutions • can account for high level governance of processes and systems • can analyze and reflect on sociocultural norms and relationships and act to build and transform them Role in Context • can initiate and manage professional activities that may include a highly complex environment • can take responsibility for leading the strategic performance and development of professional teams and self aduate Catalog

-9.4.
+13.5.
 MAHAD Eligibility, Admission and Graduation Requirements